kelvinator07/Bw-Galaxy/README.md

 2. Create Database in PostgreSQL(PG Admin) with name `bwgalaxy`.

+3. Update `application.properties` file with your database/datasource username and password.

-3. Run Spring Backend as a Spring Boot App or using command `mvn spring-boot:run`.
+4. Run Spring Backend as a Spring Boot App or using command `mvn spring-boot:run`.

-4. Navigate to Frontend Directory `src/main/frontendd` using your terminal and Run `npm install` to download node packages.
+5. Navigate to Frontend Directory `src/main/frontendd` using your terminal and Run `npm install` to download node packages.

-5. Run Angular Frontend using `ng serve` and Navigate to `http://localhost:4200/` to view web application.
+6. Run Angular Frontend using `ng serve` and Navigate to `http://localhost:4200/` to view web application.

 ### For Single Deployment